learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 * **Regression Results**
 * Conclusion

+The `README.md` file should be the bridge between your non technical presentation and the Jupyter Notebook.
+It should not contain the code used to develop your analysis, but should provide a more indepth explanation of your methodology and analysis than what is described in your presentation slides.

 ## Grading

 ***To pass this project, you must pass each project rubric objective.*** The project rubric objectives for Phase 2 are: